0x365/blockchain-indexer/README.md

 - Currently being developed on Ubuntu v24.04
 - Dev version must be used at the moment

-## Setup

-#### Pre-requisites
+#### Indexer details
+- If turned off and on again, it will just fill database with repeat data
+- If archive returns more than 1000, error occurs
+- Currently only handles 1 event at a time
+- Archiver shows count higher than what actually gets submitted

+## Run with Docker

-- Tested and developed with docker compose (Tested with Docker Engine v26.1.1, Docker Compose v2.27.0).
+Tested and developed with docker compose (Tested with Docker Engine v26.1.1, Docker Compose v2.27.0).
-- Node.js (Tested with nvm v0.39.1, node.js v20.13.1, npm 10.5.2)
-- Specific Versions of all systems are given at bottom of this readme

-#### Startup

 1. Set `.env` file.
 All and any of this can be changed.
 An API key is required for the URLs.
 ```yml